Zur Hude 9

 You can access the Heinrich-Lübke-Haus

 - By car: Heinrich-Lübke-Haus, Zur Hude 9, 59519 Möhnesee-Günne, Germany.
 Please use the participant list (you received the password via e-mail on Feb 19) for carpooling.

 - By plane: well-connected airports close by are Düsseldorf and Köln.
 Travelling from oversea you might want to fly to Frankfurt am Main.
 Local airports are Paderborn and Dortmund.
 From every of these airpiorts you have to go to Soest by train.

 - By train: The train station closest to the conference location is “Soest”.

-- Shuttle Bus: On the first conference day, there will be shuttle buses for those of you arriving by train leaving at 12:00h, 12:45h, and 13:30h.
-Further information will be sent via e-mail to registered participants.
-On the last conference day, the shuttle back to Soest station will leave after the last session at 11:00h and 13:00h on Friday.
+- Shuttle Service: On the first and last conference day, there will be a time-limited shuttle service for those of you arriving by train.
+Shuttle buses will be waiting at the train station at 12:00h and 13:15h on Sunday and will leave to the train station at 11:00h and 13:00h on Friday.
 In case you want to use one of the shuttles, please use this form until March 8, 20:00h.
 Link to the form

 - Public Transportation: Should you arrive at any other time please arrange transport to the Heinrich-Luebke-Haus yourself.
 Timetables for public transportation can be found at the train station or at http://www.rlg-online.de.